Laura-O/Udacity-Data-Eng-Capstone/Readme.md

 * Prepare the data
 * Create database tables for historical data, futures, and the fear and greed index
 * Insert the data into the database
-* Check if the data was inserted correctly
+* Check if the data was inserted correctly by checking if there are rows in the tables and if the maximum date is smaller than the current date.

 # Prerequisites